StadtBern/SUBMISS/README.md

 * **European Dynamics S.A.** - *Initial work* - [eurodyn](https://github.com/eurodyn)

+See also the list of [contributors](https://github.com/StadtBern/SUBMISS/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the European Union Public Licence - see the [license](LICENSE.md) file for details.